bavsac/samachara/README.md

 During the designing of the app, decisions were made to change the look slightly to make the app more accessable and easy to use.

+The decision to make comment nav a child of comments to have easy access to editing the comment list was also made.

 **Endpoints**

 - '/' -> Shows a list of all articles